SBolo/bazel-starter/README.md

 ## Python images

-This repository provides a rule to build Python images.
+This repository provides a custom rule to build Python images.
 In your BUILD.bazel file, you can write:

 ```starlark
 load("@rules_python//python:defs.bzl", "py_binary")